Regular Expressions

 []

 A quantifier always modifies the character or character class to its immediate left.
-The following table shows the complete syntax for quantifiers.
+Table 13.2 shows the complete syntax for quantifiers.

 Quantifier |